§6 ch3: Resource Family Assessment and Licensing Process

 3.1.1 Administrative Hold

 Administrative Hold is used in responding to certain licensing situations which will more effectively serve resource parents, the Children’s Division and most importantly, the safety of children.
 All suspensions entered on the Vendor Licensure/ Approval and Renewal FACES page, require notification of an adverse action which is open to appeal.
 The Administrative Hold status reflects a less punitive and negative connotation and is not open to appeal.
+The Administrative Hold status does not prevent the license or approval from expiring.

 Depending on the nature of the allegation and the risk assessment, the provider may be placed on Administrative Hold with a corrective action/support plan implemented with no other children placed in the home until the issue is resolved and the Hold status is removed.If no immediate safety risk factors exist to the children during the investigation/assessment (I/A), the children currently in the home should not be removed.If, at the time of the investigation/assessment, it is determined the child will be removed, either at the request of the resource provider or by the investigator, the Children’s Service Worker should be notified in order to schedule a Family Support Team meeting.